Store Profile: Lemon Laundry – Queens, NY

 “A load of laundry comes out of the washing machine noticeably drier, thanks to the high-speed water extraction of the Electrolux washer,” said Don.
 “Then it goes into the Electrolux Professional dryer and our customers are done with their laundry in no time.
 I like that they are happy with the results and I like the savings I see on my water and utility bills.”

 Don also likes that Electrolux has his back.
-“The equipment training as well as the responsiveness of their customer service team is incredibly important me,” shared Don.
+“The equipment training, as well as the responsiveness of their customer service team, is incredibly important to me,” shared Don.
 “If something comes up, I know I can rely on them.
 I highly recommend Electrolux Professional.”